oracle-livelabs/apex/apex-professional-hol22/6-calculate-fees-activities/6-calculate-fees-activities.md

 ## Task 2: Add the Switch Activity for followup-check

-The next step in the business logic is to check if the appointment is a follow-up visit for the patient.
+The first step in the business logic is to check if the appointment is a follow-up visit for the patient.
 If this is a patient returning in less than a week, the visit is considered to be a follow-up and is free of charge, otherwise, a charge of 500 is levied.

 1. Open the workflow diagram in the workflow editor.